 An investment can also contribute based on a company's specific Climate Transition Potential.
 This analysis is performed to understand how well a company, regardless of business model and industry, is pursuing actions that facilitate climate-related SDGs - and thus striving to reshape its business model or operations towards a low-carbon society.
-Each SDG's sub-indicators and targets have been analysed to determine that these SDGs can be impacted through a company's climate-related operational efforts, enabling "climate-related operational contributions".
 The following SDGs have been deemed justified from a climate-related operational alignment perspective: